stmunees/artificial-intelligence/README.md

 We are using Python 3.6 in this project.

-If you use ```venv```, follow as below create a virtual env.
+Create a python3 virutal environemnt and activate it.

-Create python3 virtualenv and activate it.
+If you use ```venv```, follow as below to create a virtual env.

 ```
 python -m venv <Virtual Env Name>
 source <Virtual Env Name>/bin/activate